-“It’s also referred to as a shag, a shaggy haircut, or a choppy layered haircut,” she explains.
-“Creating texture with a razor removes bulk from your hair and creates soft layers.”
+“Choppy layered haircuts like this are also referred to as a shag, a shaggy haircut, or a choppy layered haircut,” she explains.
+“Creating texture with razors versus scissors removes bulk from your hair and creates soft layers.”

 de Zeeuw notes that you’ll need a fair amount of hair to create this shaggy cut.
 “However, women with fine hair types can choose a short shaggy hairstyle.
 It’s easy to style, easy to maintain, just ask your stylist about the best options for your features and go for it,” she adds.

 #43: Blonde Choppy Hair with Middle Part

 To add fullness and texture, try a blonde choppy haircut with a middle part.
 Soft layers and a slight angle create the ideal shape for a choppier cut.
 Although you can create choppiness with any length of hair, it usually works best with shorter, bob-like styles versus medium choppy haircuts.

 #44: Ash Blonde Choppy Pixie Cut for Super Short Straight Hair